 The conducted studies which do not consider the topography effect show that:

 Skywave interference from oceanographic radars to fixed and mobile systems and vice versa can occur as a function of the characteristics which are associated with skywave propagation.
-However, it is believed that the sharing situation with oceanographic radars is not significantly different from the sharing situation between presently co-allocated HF fixed and mobile services. .
+However, it is believed that the sharing situation with oceanographic radars is not significantly different from the sharing situation between presently co-allocated HF fixed and mobile services.

 Receivers from systems of the Fixed and Land Mobile Services will not suffer harmful interferences from oceanographic radars by ground wave propagation when using adequate protection distances as follows: